-- Lessons are mostly practical learning by doing; embodied; kinaesthetic; on your feet.
-This makes Drama an excellent point of difference to conventional classroom learning and much research has shown the benefits for learning in all subjects when you have an opportunity during the school day to learn on your feet. - Time is taken to reflect on this learning and analyse how dramatic meaning is created and communicated to an audience and to what effect.
-This is executed in coursework devising logbooks. - The specification allows for the exploration of classic and contemporary plays that vary in form, style and context, devising performances from stimulus, movement and physical theatre and the theoretical analysis and critique of script and live performance.
+- Practical lessons involve earning by doing; embodied; kinaesthetic; on your feet.
+This makes Drama an excellent point of difference to conventional classroom learning and much research has shown the benefits for learning in all subjects when you have an opportunity during the school day to learn on your feet. - Written lessons revolve around the examination questions on the set text Noughts and Crosses and the live theatre analysis.